 All packaged foods have a nutrition label that includes fat content.
 Food makers are required to label trans fats on nutrition and some supplement labels.
 Reading food labels can help you keep track of how much trans fat you eat.

-- Check the total fat in 1 serving.
+- Check the total fat in one serving.

 - Look closely at the amount of trans fat in a serving.

 - Look for the words "partially hydrogenated" in the ingredient list.
 It means oils have been turned to solids and trans fats.
 Manufacturers can show 0 grams of trans fat if there are less than 5 grams per serving; often a small serving size shows 0 grams of trans fat, but it still might be in there.
 If there are multiple servings in a package, then the whole package may contain several grams of trans fat.

-- When tracking trans fat, make sure you count the number of servings you eat in 1 sitting.
+- When tracking trans fat, make sure you count the number of servings you eat in one sitting.

 - Many fast-food restaurants use solid oils with trans fat for frying.
 Often they provide nutrition information on their menus.
 If you do not see it posted, ask your server.
 You also may be able to find it on the restaurant's website.

 Making Healthy Food Choices

 Trans fats are found in many processed and packaged foods.
-Note that these foods are often low in nutrients and have extra calories from sugar:
+Note that these foods are often low in nutrients and have extra calories from both fat and sugar:

 - Cookies, pies, cakes, biscuits, sweet rolls, and donuts